NVIDIA-Merlin/Transformers4Rec/README.md

 - **Winning and SOTA solution**: We have leveraged and evolved the Transformers4Rec library to win two recent session-based recommendation competitions: the [WSDM WebTour Workshop Challenge 2021, organized by Booking.com](https://developer.nvidia.com/blog/how-to-build-a-winning-deep-learning-powered-recommender-system-part-3/), and the [SIGIR eCommerce Workshop Data Challenge 2021, organized by Coveo](https://medium.com/nvidia-merlin/winning-the-sigir-ecommerce-challenge-on-session-based-recommendation-with-transformers-v2-793f6fac2994).
 Furthermore, we have also done extensive empirical evaluation on the usage of Transformers4Rec for session-based recommendation, which was able to provide higher accuracy than baselines algorithms, as published in our [ACM RecSys'21 paper](https://dl.acm.org/doi/10.1145/3460231.3474255).

-- **Flexibility**: The building blocks are modularized and are compatible with vanilla PyTorch modules and TF Keras layers.
-You can create custom architectures, e.g. with multiple towers, multiple heads/tasks and losses.
+- **Flexibility**: The building blocks are modularized and are compatible with standard PyTorch modules.
+You can create custom architectures such as multiple towers, multiple heads/tasks, and losses.

 - **Production-ready**: Exports trained models to serve with Triton Inference Server in a single pipeline that includes online features preprocessing and model inference.